 - Start by getting all of your chopping out of the way.
 Quarter and dice the cucumbers, slice the green onions, mince the herbs, and crush the garlic.

-- In a large bowl combine 3/4 cup greek yogurt, 2 Tbsp lemon juice, 1/3 cup fresh dill, 1 Tbsp fresh oregano, 1 clove garlic (crushed), and 1 tsp of grainy Dijon mustard.
+- In a large bowl combine ¾ cup greek yogurt, 2 tablespoon lemon juice, ⅓ cup fresh dill, 1 tablespoon fresh oregano, 1 clove garlic (crushed), and 1 teaspoon of grainy Dijon mustard.

 - Stir the yogurt dill dressing together and season with salt and pepper.

 - Add the sliced cucumbers and green onions to the bowl, and stir to combine well.
 Taste, and adjust seasoning if necessary.

 - Nutrition values are an estimate only.